San Juan Islands Kayak Tours

 Why Choose Sea Quest for your Half-Day Kayaking Trip on San Juan Island?

-- Lowest price for kayak tours from San Juan Island, Washington near Seattle.
+- Best prices for kayak tours on San Juan Island – near Seattle, Washington.

-- West and south side routes are the best places in the US for kayaking with killer whales!
+- Our routes are the best places in the US for kayaking with killer whales!

 - All routes visit either a National Wildlife Refuge, National Historical Park or State Park.

 - Two kayak tour times: morning and sunset departures available.